tsnellgrove/dark_castle3/doc/to_do.md

 						- IDEA: where to do this? must run if error or cmd_exe... validate is too soon...
 						- IDEA: yes - I think I need a dedicated call in app_main() to enable
 						- IDEA: weapon_disp() called between cmd_exe() and post_act()
-						- TBD: ????
+					- CANCEL: solve weapon disp
-					- TBD: update weapon disp for 'drop', 'stowe', 'put', 'give'
+					- CANCEL: update weapon disp for 'drop', 'stowe', 'put', 'give'
-					- TBD: update weapon disp for put_in_hand()
+					- CANCEL: update weapon disp for put_in_hand()
-				- TBD: solve draw-weapon to hand for "attack X with <weapon>" case
+				- DONE: solve draw-weapon to hand for "attack X with <weapon>" case
-					- TBD:
+					- DONE: in app_main(), get start_in_hand at same time as incrementing move
+					- DONE: create disp_weapon() function in app_main w/ gs & start_in_hand attribs
+					- DONE: call disp_weapon() between cmd_exe() and post_act()
+					- INPROC: test 'take' case for draw
+						- FINDING: score buffers in cmd_exe before draw text
+					- DONE: test 'drop' & 'stowe' case for sheathe
+					- DONE: test unlock, show, give from bkpk case for draw
+						- FINDING: doesn't work because hand is updated in interp()
+						- IDEA: move start_in_hand to before interp()
+					- DONE: test 'take X' for sheathe
+					- DONE: test put from bkpk for no buffer
 				- TBD: solve auto-draw weapon for goblin attack / general attack case
 					- IDEA: "(Sensing imminent combat, you draw a weapon)"
 					- CANCEL: bake 'draw_weapon' call into attack()